Sargon II: Urartu–Assyria War

 Urartu remained Sargon's main strategic rival in the north.
 In 715, Urartu was severely weakened by an unsuccessful expedition against the Cimmerians, a nomadic people in the central Caucasus.
 The Cimmerians defeated the Urartian army and raided Urartian lands as far as immediately south-west of Lake Urmia.
-Ullusunu of Mannea had switched his loyalty to Assyria.
+Ullusunu of Mannaea had switched by then his loyalty to Assyria.
 Rusa seized some of Ullusunu's fortresses and replaced him with Daiukku as the new king.
-Months later, Sargon invaded Mannea, recaptured Ullusunu's fortresses and restored him to the throne.
+Months later, Sargon invaded Mannaea, recaptured Ullusunu's fortresses and restored him to the throne.
 Rusa attempted to drive Sargon back, but his army was defeated in the foothills of Sahand.
 Sargon also received the tribute of Ianzu, king of Nairi, another former Urartian vassal.
 Preparing for a campaign against Rusa, Sargon defeated some minor rebels in Media.
 In Anatolia, Urik of Quwê, changed his allegiance from Sargon to Midas of Phrygia and began sending envoys to Rusa.
 To prevent the formation of a northern alliance, Sargon attacked Quwê, defeating Urik and recapturing some cities that had fallen to Midas.
 Quwê was abolished as a vassal kingdom and annexed.

 Suspecting an Assyrian invasion, Rusa kept most of his army by Lake Urmia, close to the Assyrian border, which was already fortified against Assyrian invasion.
 The shortest path from Assyria to the Urartian heartland went through the Kel-i-šin pass in the Taurus Mountains.
 One of the most important places in all of Urartu, the holy city Musasir, was located just west of this pass and was protected by fortifications.
 Rusa ordered the construction of the Gerdesorah, a new fortress strategically positioned on a hill.
 The Gerdesorah was still under construction when the Assyrians invaded.